ionut88/mat-range-date-picker/projects/mat-pick-range-dates/README.md

 # MatPickRangeModule

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0 & npm 20.10.0
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0 & npm 20.11.1
 Each version has oun branch on git

+- 18.2.0
 - 17.3.0
 - 15.0.3
 - 8.0.0

 ## Run locally

-Run `npm i && ng serve` for a dev server.
+Run `npm i & npm run build & npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Demo